 Andy Daws is Vice President of the North America region for Riverview Law, a “New Law” firm aspiring to “change the way organizations use, measure and buy legal services”.

-The Mack Institute MBA Research Fellowship is now the Collaborative Impact Program.
+The Mack Institute MBA Research Fellowship is now the Collaborative Innovation Program.
 Students under faculty guidance address real-world innovation management challenges submitted by Mack Institute corporate partners.